ImperialCollegeLondon/living_planet_eco_evo_data/practicals/practical_requirements.md

 You will also need to download the practical data bundle:

 * Download the Microclimate directory in the [Box site for the module](https://imperialcollegelondon.app.box.com/folder/353759097415) into the `data` directory.
+* Download the SensorSites directory in the [Box site for the module](https://imperialcollegelondon.app.box.com/folder/353759097415) into the `data` directory.